All about the menopause

 Managing the menopause

-There are also a few things you can do that’ll help with specific symptoms:
+There are also a few things you can do to help with specific symptoms:

-- Hot flushes and menopause night sweats – Wear lighter clothes, take a cool shower before bed, use a fan, or regularly have cold drinks.
-You can also try avoiding spicy food, caffeine, smoking, and alcohol
+- Hot flushes and menopause night sweats – Wear lighter clothes, take a cool shower before bed, use a fan, and regularly have cold drinks.
+You can also try avoiding spicy food, caffeine, smoking, and alcohol.

-- Weak bones – HRT, regular exercise, calcium/vitamin D supplements and a healthy diet rich in calcium can all help if you’re starting to develop weak bones or osteoporosis.
+- Weak bones – HRT, regular exercise, vitamin D supplements and a healthy diet rich in calcium can all help protect against developing osteoporosis, which increases the risk of fractured bones.

 Myths about the menopause